Ninety-six years ago, the single worst tornado in United States history occurred.

 This twister was so devastating and so impactful that it was even given a name, ”The Tri-State Tornado.”
 And it was aptly named, because it traveled across three states.

 This tornado set many records that still stand today, even with current tornadoes hitting more highly populated areas.
 The difference?
 No warning.

 Today, we meteorologists will see the rotation aloft prior to a large, violent tornado like this ten minutes before it even touches down.
 And with modern communications, once it does touch down, you’d know about.

 But back in 1925, nobody knew about this massive, strong tornado until the horizon started getting dark.
 And given the tornado’s incredibly fast forward speed, it was upon them almost before they had a chance to take cover.

-Twenty-five years ago, I traveled to the hardest hit city, Murphysboro, Illinois, and interviewed residents who witnessed the Tri-State Tornado.
+Twenty-nine years ago, I traveled to the hardest hit city, Murphysboro, Illinois, and interviewed residents who witnessed the Tri-State Tornado.

 I’ve grabbed that story from our archives (watch it above), and want you to see it today, on the tornado’s anniversary.
 Listen to what they say and look into their eyes as they share what they experienced, and let’s hope it doesn’t happen again in our lifetimes.

 This is also a reminder to take tornado warnings seriously.
 Michigan Severe Weather Awareness week is coming up, but it’s never too early to start thinking about your personal safety plan should a tornado arrive.